Suedo/8puzzle/README.md

 Dependencies : Stdlib.jar , algs4.jar : two specific libraries that we have to use for basic io etc stuff.
-(i think i already have those commited in the older repositories , if not , they can be found here : http://algs4.cs.princeton.edu/code/ along with a ton of other real good stuff as well ).
+(i think i already have those commited in the older repositories , if not , they can be found here : http://algs4.cs.princeton.edu/code/ along with a ton of other real good stuff ).